Extreme Compressive Sampling for Covariance Estimation: Lower Bounds

 We now turn to establishing lower bounds for the compressive covariance estimation problem.
 These lower bounds show that, modulo logarithmic factors, our estimator is \emph{rate-optimal}.
 This means that our estimator nearly achieves the best performance one could hope for in terms of the problem parameters $n,m$, and $d$.

-The quantity of study in this section is the \textbf{minimax risk}, which is the worst-case error of the best estimator.
+We study the \textbf{minimax risk}, which is the worst-case error of the best estimator.
 Specifically, it is the infimum, over all measurable estimators $\hat{\Sigma}$, of the supremum, over all covariance matrices $\Sigma$, of the expected error (in infinity or spectral norm) of the estimator when the data is generated according to a distribution with covariance $\Sigma$.
 This is therefore the distributional setting, and we will subsequently address the distribution-free setting.
-Formally, we are interested in lower bounding,
+Formally, we are interested in lower bounding

 where the norm $\|\cdot\|$ is either the infinity or the spectral norm and the class $\Theta$ is some subset of the semidefinite cone in $d$ dimensions.
-Here, the expectation is over the data vectors $X_1, \ldots, X_n$, which are drawn independently and identically from some distribution $P_\Sigma$ with covariance $\Sigma$, and the projection matrices $\Phi_1, \ldots, \Phi_n$, which are drawn uniformly at random from the set of $m$-dimensional projections in $\RR^d$ (We use $\Ucal$ to denote this distribution.).
-The estimator $\hat{\Sigma}$ is parameterized by both the projection operators $\Phi_i$ and the observations $\Phi_iX_i$.
+Here, the expectation is over the data vectors $x_1, \ldots, x_n$, which are drawn independently and identically from some distribution $P_\Sigma$ with covariance $\Sigma$, and the projection matrices $\Phi_1, \ldots, \Phi_n$, which are drawn uniformly at random from the set of $m$-dimensional projections in $\RR^d$ (We use $\Ucal_m$ to denote this distribution.).
+The estimator $\hat{\Sigma}$ is parameterized by both the projection operators $\Phi_t$ and the observations $\Phi_tx_t$.
+Note that $\Rcal_n(\Theta)$ also depends on both $m$ and $d$, which we leave implicit.
 We use $\Rcal_{n,2}(\Theta)$ to denote the minimax spectral norm risk and $\Rcal_{n,\infty}(\Theta)$ for the $\ell_{\infty}$ version.
-Note that the high probability bounds in Theorems~\ref{thm:infinity_upper} and~\ref{thm:spectral_upper_tight} translate into upper bounds on this minimax risk in both norms for appropriate classes $\Theta$.
+Note that the high probability bounds in Theorems~\ref{thm:infinity_upper} and~\ref{thm:spectral_upper_tight} can be translated into upper bounds on this minimax risk in both norms for appropriate classes $\Theta$.
 Here we are interested in lower bounds.

 Let $\Theta(\ell_{\infty}, \eta, d)$ denote the set of $d$-dimensional positive semidefinite matrices with $\ell_{\infty}$-norm upper bounded by $\eta$.
-Our first theorem in this section lower bounds the minimax $\ell_{\infty}$ error when the data is generated according to a zero-mean Gaussian with covariance matrix $\Sigma \in \Theta(\ell_{\infty}, \eta, d)$, which means that we set $P_\Sigma = \Ncal(0, \Sigma)$. \begin{theorem}[$\ell_{\infty}$ Lower Bound] If $\frac{1}{15}\frac{d^2\log d}{nm^2} \le 1$ and $d \ge 2$, then we have,
+Our first theorem in this section lower bounds the minimax $\ell_{\infty}$ error when the data is generated according to a zero-mean Gaussian with covariance matrix $\Sigma \in \Theta(\ell_{\infty}, \eta, d)$, which means that we set $P_\Sigma = \Ncal(0, \Sigma)$. \begin{theorem}[$\ell_{\infty}$ Lower Bound] If $n \ge \frac{1}{5}\frac{d^2\log d}{m^2}$ and $d \ge 2$, then we have

 \end{theorem}